Is it time for US teachers to carry guns?

 Hours after the shooting in Kentucky, Republican State Senator Steve West rushed to file a bill that would allow Kentucky schools to have armed school marshals patrol the site.
 His bill joins another in the state which seeks to loosen gun restrictions around college campuses.

-The bill received cross-party support from state Democratic Senator Ray Jones.
-"We need armed officers in every school in Kentucky," he said.
-"That is a small price to pay if it saves one child's life."

 Mr West's bill received cross-party support from state Democratic Senator Ray Jones.
-"We need armed officers in every school in Kentucky," he said.
+"We need armed officers in every school in Kentucky," Mr Jones said.
 "That is a small price to pay if it saves one child's life."

 The bill joins a raft of state legislation in recent years designed at putting more guns in schools.
 Most recently, the Michigan State Senate passed a bill in November which would allow teachers at primary, middle and high schools to carry a concealed handgun in class.
 Similar bills have been filed this year in Florida, Indiana, Pennsylvania, Mississippi, South Carolina and West Virginia.

 If successful, those states would join at least nine that already allow some form of concealed carry in high schools.
-Each school shooting prompts fresh calls for more guns, and opponents say lobby groups like the National Rifle Association (NRA) are putting significant resources behind trying to make them a success.
+Each fatal school shooting reignites a long-running debate over whether the solution is more gun control, or more guns.

 Good guys, bad guys